G Options B Comments & Embed

 There is a thought that this is actually where the superstition came from.
-The introduction was the mechanical umbrella happened in the Victorian Era of England.
+The introduction of the mechanical umbrella happened in the Victorian Era in England.
 The first versions of it were made with stiff steel poles that, when opened indoors, could cause major injuries like cuts and possible eye loss.
-(I would call that pretty unlucky.)

-While that might be the case, the myth goes all the way back to the ancient Egyptians who also had umbrellas, though back then they were parasols, made for blocking the sun instead of the rain.
-If you were to open one indoors, where there was no sun, it was considered an offence against the sun god Ra who would curse you for it.
+While that might be the case, the superstition goes all the way back to the ancient Egyptians who also had umbrellas, though back then they were parasols, made for blocking the sun instead of the rain.
+If you were to open one indoors, where there was no sun, it was considered an offense against the sun god, Ra, who would curse you for it.

-Some people believe that the reason breaking a mirror causes all those years of bad luck comes from an age when mirrors were considered luxury items and the cost of replacing a broken one would be equal to 7 years of a peasants salary.
-The superstition actually extends back quite a bit further to the Romans.
+Some people believe the reason breaking a mirror causes all those years of bad luck comes from an age when mirrors were considered luxury items and the cost of replacing a broken one would be equal to seven years of a peasant's salary.
+The superstition actually extends back quite a bit further back to the Romans.

-In Roman times there was a special form of doctor that was part physician and part mystic.
-They would use mirrors to divine the health of their patients.
-(Kind of like an ancient xray I guess.)
+In Roman times there was a special form of doctor who was part physician and part mystic.
+They would use mirrors to divine the health of their patients (kind of like an ancient x-ray).
 The doctor would fill a mirrored plate and glass with water and look at the reflection of the patient.
 If for some reason the reflection looked distorted the patient would be deemed ill.
-If, however, the mirror were to crack during the procedure, it would mean that they would be very sick for 7 years, the time the Romans believed it took for the human body to be completely renewed.
+If, however, the mirror were to crack during the procedure, it would mean that they would be very sick for seven years, the time the Romans believed it took for the human body to be completely renewed.

 This comes from the fact that the bed looks like a coffin and when a person or solider died, their clothes and armor were placed on the lid as a sign of respect.
 Another thought is that a priest will always wear their hat indoors except for when they have to change into their vestments to perform final rites on the dead.

-Either way, it's only good manners to place your hat anywhere but the bed anyway.
+Either way, it's just good manners to place your hat anywhere but the bed.